KMYT-TV: Early years

 In 1978, Billy James Hargis applied through the David Livingstone Missionary Foundation for permission to build a new TV station on channel 41 in Tulsa.
 His bid was part of a boom in interest for new TV stations in Tulsa, with four applications seeking one of channels 23, 41, and 47 by the start of September 1978.
-Further applications were later received by the FCC.
-Green Country Television, owned by Ray Beindorf and William R. Brannan, applied in early September, Satellite Television Systems, Limited Partnership, had also applied.
+Further applications were later received by the Federal Communications Commission (FCC).
+Green Country Television, owned by Ray Beindorf and William R. Brannan, applied in early September, and Satellite Television Systems, Limited Partnership, had also applied.
 By 1980, there were three applicants: Satellite Television Systems, Green Country Television, and Western Area Bureau of Information, Broadcasting Division.
 That July, the FCC granted Tulsa TV 41, a joint venture of Satellite Television Systems (renamed to Satellite Syndicated Systems, SSS) and Green Country Television, a construction permit for the channel.

 KGCT-TV launched on March 18, 1981.
 It broadcast from downtown studios in the Old Lerner's Building on Tulsa's Main Mall.
 During the day on weekdays, KGCT-TV offered old movies and Westerns from 9 a.m. to noon before broadcasting a seven-hour block of live studio, news, and audience participation programming known as 41 Live!, utilizing its downtown location, with half-hour blocks devoted to cooking, sports, news, and business, among other topics.
 Hosts included John Erling, Glenda Silvey, and Beth Rengel.
 Karen Keith was a reporter.
 After 7 p.m. on weekdays and 5 p.m. on weekends, the station offered subscription television programming to paying customers under the brand In-Home Theater (IT); this included first-run motion pictures from SelecTV.
 IT also offered limited sports specials, notably games of the 1983 Tulsa Roughnecks season; the team made Soccer Bowl '83, which was broadcast free-to-air.